joysticktv/joysticktv.github.io/live_streaming.md

 ## Troubleshooting Streaming

-If you are currently having trouble connecting, here are a few things you can check:
+If you are currently having trouble connecting, or experiencing a high delay in your stream, here are a few things you can check:

+* Run a [Speed Test](https://www.speedtest.net/).
+Is your ping under 15ms and your upload over 15Mbps?
 * Check your Bitrate under “Output”.
 Set it between 2500Kbps – 8500Kbps
 * If you’re set to 60fps, give 30fps a try.
 We do support 60, but if your connection is low, dropping to 30 may help.
 * Try setting your Encoder to x264.
 Hardware encoding can be tricky if you’re not familiar with it.